hpssjellis/maker100-curriculum/README.md

 maker100-robotics-machine-learning-IoT-communication-curriculum

 ## Problem:
-How can a School or University start a general Robotics course for students when there are only a few educators skilled in Robotics and Machine Learning?
+How can a School or University start a general Robotics course for all students when there are only a few educators skilled in Robotics and Machine Learning?

 ## Solution: